Śrī Durvāsāvidyāmbā Aṣṭhadaśākṣara Mahāmantraḥ

 The explanation of the seed syllable bīja-s constituting the first kūṭa of this mantra, is as follows –

-'ha' is Śiva, the eternal super-consciousness.
-It is equivalent to the ‘ka’ in the Kādi Vidyā. Śiva is the potential aspect of the Super-consciousness and by definition is infinite.
+'ka' is Brahman - Śiva, the eternal super-consciousness.
+It is equivalent to the ‘ha’ or ‘sa’ in the Hādi and Sādi Vidyā mantras. Śiva is the potential aspect of the Super-consciousness and by definition is infinite.
+‘Ka’ is also Kāma denoting desires and Kālī denoting Time and fate.

-'ka' means Brahma, the creator.
 The bīja 'ka' is the root of kāma bīja ‘klīṁ’ (क्लीं). 'ka' also bestows peace and prosperity to the sādaka.
 It also represents the supreme bliss or the śiva-śakti-aikya in the sahasrāra cakra.
 The letter 'ka' is the first of the consonants in the Sanskrit alphabet, just as 'a' is the first of the vowels in the Sanskrit alphabet. 'a' represents the unmanifested universe or Brahman, while 'ka' represents the manifested Brahman or śiva and śakti, who sets everything in motion and represents the entire creation.

 ‘la’ means Indra.
 The bīja ‘la’ gives victory to the sādaka.
 The location is the center of the forehead.